ArdaAlp/API-Login-Tutorial/README.md

 - *This project is for prototyping purposes, and passwords are stored as plain text.
 Hashing should be used in a production environment.*

 - ***To enhance the project**, you could add user roles, token-based authentication, or integrate a frontend framework.*

+- The project language is Turkish and new language support coming soon...